CONTENTS

 - Volume overload which prevents adequate alkalization is a potential indication for dialysis

-- These are based on the EXTRIP guidelines (Juurlink 2015; full text right here).
-The key summary table from the EXTRIP guidelines is here:
+- The key summary table from the EXTRIP guidelines is below. 📄

 intermittent hemodialysis preferred